syntaxfm/website/shows/484 - Supperclub .md

 ## Hasura - Sponsor

-With Hasura, you can get a fully managed, production-ready GraphQL API as a service to help you build modern apps faster.
-You can get started for free in 30 seconds, or if you want to try out the Standard tier for zero cost, use the code “TryHasura” at this link: [hasura.info](https://hasura.info/freetrial).
-We’ve also got an amazing selection of GraphQL tutorials at [hasura.io/learn](https://hasura.io/learn).
+Hasura gives you instant GraphQL API on all your data sources to help you build modern apps faster.
+With built-in support for authorization and federation, Hasura makes it easy to declaratively configure permission rules and join data across multiple sources without writing any extra code.
+[Try out Hasura](https://hasura.io/?utm_campaign=syntaxfm-2022&utm_campaign-type=podcast&utm_medium=social) for free in 30 seconds.
+Hasura also features the most extensive list of open-source tutorials to get you up to speed with GraphQL, Hasura and Databases.
+Check it out at [hasura.io/learn](https://hasura.io/learn/?utm_campaign=syntaxfm-2022&utm_campaign-type=podcast&utm_medium=social)

 ## Stack Overflow Podcast - Sponsor